awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 ## Custom key store quota<a name="rps-key-stores"></a>

 AWS KMS custom key stores support only symmetric encryption KMS keys\.
-The cryptographic operations that use the KMS keys in a [custom key store](custom-key-store-overview.md) share a request quota of 1,800 operations per second for each custom key store\.
+The KMS keys in each custom key store share a `Cryptographic operations (symmetric) request rate` request quota of 1,800 operations per second\.
+This quota is calculated separately for each custom key store\.

 However, not all operations use the quota equally\.
 The `GenerateDataKey`, `GenerateDataKeyWithoutPlaintext`, and `GenerateRandom` operations use approximately three times as much of the per\-second quota as the `Encrypt`, `Decrypt`, and `ReEncrypt` operations\.

 For example, if you are requesting only `Encrypt` and `Decrypt` operations, you can perform approximately 1,800 operations per second\.
 If, instead, you request repeated `GenerateDataKey` operations, your performance might be closer to 600 operations per second\.
 For applications patterns that consist of roughly equal numbers of `GenerateDataKey` and `Decrypt` operations, you can expect about 1,200 operations per second\.

-Unlike other AWS KMS quotas, the custom key store quota is not adjustable\.
+The custom key store quota is not adjustable\.
 You cannot increase it by using Service Quotas or by creating a case in AWS Support\.

 **Note**
 If the AWS CloudHSM cluster that is associated with the custom key store is processing numerous commands, including those unrelated to the custom key store, you might get an AWS KMS `ThrottlingException` at a lower\-than\-expected rate\.
 If this occurs, lower your request rate to AWS KMS, reduce the unrelated load, or use a dedicated AWS CloudHSM cluster for your custom key store\.